Nominate Your Hero!

 - To be considered by the Selection Committee, nominations should be for one (1) individual per category (no groups).

-- Nomination(s) must include specific details of the actions taken by the nominee between October 2024 and October 2025 to support the Parent Heart Watch (PHW) mission.
+- Nomination(s) must include specific details of the actions taken by the nominee between September 2025 and September 2026 to support the Parent Heart Watch mission.
 Examples include organizing multiple community heart screenings, placing AEDs in local facilities, training others in CPR & AED use, conducting research that advances prevention, and/or leading education and awareness efforts.

 - Download the Heroes For Young Hearts Flyer